-Our school bus drivers are equipped with a telephone and they can contact the office at any point on their routes.
+Our school bus driver is equipped with a telephone and he can contact the office at any point on his route.

 - 1. Students will be asked to follow the direction of the bus driver in an emergency situation, as the bus driver assumes the role of the Principal. - 2.
 The bus driver will inform the office of his situation. - 3.
-If necessary, the students will be taken to the nearest designated public evacuation center, or the next logical safe place. - 1) The bus driver will phone TIPS to appraise the school of the situation and the location of the students. - 2) The school will inform parents of the situation. - 3) The bus driver will remain with the students at the evacuation point and will not release the students unless he speaks directly to the parent or the parent has come to pick the student up.
+If necessary the students will be taken to the nearest designated public evacuation center, or the next logical safe place. - 1) The bus driver will phone TIPS to appraise the school of the situation and the location of the students. - 2) The school will inform parents of the situation. - 3) The bus driver will remain with the students at the evacuation point and will not release the students unless he speaks directly to the parent or the parent has come to pick the student up.
+Upon arrival the Principal, or designate, will assume responsibility for the situation.